markabrahams/node-asn1-ber/README.md

    with a `size` of `1024` and a `growthFactor` of `8` when the `Buffer` instance becomes full the new size would be calculated as `8192`

+### writer.buffer

+Once an object is complete the Node.js `Buffer` instance can be obtained via the writes `buffer` attribute, e.g.:

+	var buffer = writer.buffer

+The `Buffer` instance returned will be a copy of the internal instance used by the writer and can be safely modified once obtained.

 ### writer.startSequence([tag]) & writer.endSequence()

 The `startSequence()` method starts a new sequence.
 This method can be called